26 Best Things to Do in Kyoto

 Fushimi Inari Taisha might be the busiest tourist site in Japan today, but there is a way to avoid crowds while visiting there!
 Take the “Fushimi Inari Hidden Hike Tour” via the secret route and see the different side of the shrine off the crowded main path!

-3. Visit Kiyomizudera Temple for stunning views of the city and historic architecture
+3. Kiyomizudera Temple: Historic architecture with stunning views of the city

 Kiyomizudera Temple (清水寺) is one of the most important and oldest historic monuments in Japan, which was built in 780.
 The temple has a massive wooden terrace surrounded by nature, and it displays a pleasant scenery in each season.
 Especially in autumn, it attracts many visitors since the night light-up event is held during the peak season of autumn leaves.